devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 # ----

 Being a root user you can switch from one user to another user without any password.
+At the same time a normal user also can swithch from one user to another but with a password
 # Additional Commands for Practice